 Dwarf Chenille Plant will grow to be only 6 inches tall at maturity, with a spread of 15 inches.
 Its foliage tends to remain low and dense right to the ground.
-Although it's not a true annual, this plant can be expected to behave as an annual in our climate if left outdoors over the winter, usually needing replacement the following year.
-As such, gardeners should take into consideration that it will perform differently than it would in its native habitat.
+This annual will normally live for one full growing season, needing replacement the following year.

 This plant does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This species is not originally from North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.
+This species is native to parts of North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.